Vijayaadhithan/querix-semantic-search/docs/production_search_operations.md

 The hosted profile uses Voyage 2.5 first, OpenRouter Nemotron free second, and Voyage 2.5 Lite last.
 LangSearch and Jina are not runtime providers.
 The profile reranks 20 candidates, caps each candidate document at 300 characters, and uses a 40-item hybrid recall window.
-Gainr retains the ranked window first and adds eligible filtered continuation results only after it.
+A compatibility adapter may retain the ranked window first and add eligible filtered continuation results only after it.

 Exact catalogue categories with simple stated filters use the deterministic database path and skip the LLM, embedding, pgvector, BM25, and reranker.